Power System Protection

 Arc Flash Analysis/Study - IEEE 1584 Update

 In order to quantitatively characterize a fault, it is necessary to calculate how much fault current could be produced at a given location in the system.
-In most cases this will be the three-phase short-circuit current, which is the current produced if all three phases were shorted to each other and/or to ground.
+In most cases, this will be the three-phase short-circuit current, which is the current produced if all three phases were shorted to each other and/or to ground.
 The simplest method for illustrating this is to reduce the power system at the point in question to its Thevenin equivalent.
-The Thevenin equivalent is the equivalent single voltage source and impedance that produce the same short-circuit results as the power system itself.
-The Thevenin equivalent voltage Vth is the open-circuit voltage at the point in question, and the Thevenin equivalent impedance Zth is the impedance of the power system at the point in question with the source voltage equal to zero.
+The Thevenin equivalent is the equivalent single voltage source and impedance that produces the same short-circuit results as the electrical system itself.
+The Thevenin equivalent voltage Vth is the open-circuit voltage at the point in question, and the Thevenin equivalent impedance Zth is the impedance of the electrical system at the point in question with the source voltage equal to zero.
 If a further simplification is made such that the system can be reduced to its single-phase equivalent, then a simple 3-phase fault current calculation for the three-phase fault current If3ø can be performed as shown in Figure 1:

 Fig. 1 - Simplified 3-phase fault calculation

 The phase-to-phase fault value can be calculated from the three-phase fault value if it is remembered that the line-to-line voltage magnitude is equal to the line-to-neutral voltage magnitude multiplied by √3, and that there will be twice the impedance in the circuit since the return path must be considered.
 These two facts, taken together, allow computation of the line-to-line fault current magnitude.
+Advanced short circuit protection strategies help utilities and industries maintain safe operating conditions even during severe fault events.